gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/01-linked-lists.md

 ![ Array ](images/array.png)

-Similar to an array, a linked list is also a linear collection where one element is first, another second, etc. The difference between a linked list and an array is how each element is stored in meory.
+Similar to an array, a linked list is also a linear collection where one element is first, another second, etc. The difference between a linked list and an array is how each element is stored in memory.
 Elements of a linked list are not necessarily stored in contiguous memory locations.
 Instead, in addition to the data it stores, each element contains a _reference_ to the next element in the list.
-In that manner we could say that an element _points_ to the nextelement in the linked list.
+In that manner we could say that an element _points_ to the next ,element in the linked list.
 Through these references, a linked list forms a series of nodes linked together like a chain in memory.

 ![Linked List Image](images/singly-linked-list.png)
 <!-- Image from https://en.wikipedia.org/wiki/Linked_list -->